 Removing oil stains from a purse

 Oil and oily stains on a purse can be a nightmare to remove – unless you know this nifty trick.
-Sprinkle the stain with baby powder and let it sit overnight.
+Spritz with WD-40 first.
+Then sprinkle the stain with baby powder and let it sit overnight.
 Repeat again until the stain is removed.

 What good is a diamond that is dirty and dull and lacks sparkle?
 The easiest and most effective way to clean diamonds is with a toothbrush and liquid detergent.